t7lam/RecipeList/README.md

 ### Trade-offs and Decisions: Did you make any significant trade-offs in your approach?
 - Decided to go with MVVM pattern as I feel like it makes testing relatively easy as you can just focus testing the view model due to the separation of business logic and UI.
+- I did not end up setting up mock for unit tests but I do strongly prefer it in consideration of time.
+Therefore I have noticed flakiness within the unit tests.
+- Singleton vs Dependency Injection, decided to skip the dependency injection to keep it simple for this small app over singleton pattern.
+It also made more sense as the required app is just 1 screen so why go through all the set up for this specific project, but another trade-off due to this would be singletons are less modular and therefore a little harder to test.

 ### Weakest Part of the Project: What do you think is the weakest part of your project?
 - Unit tests, the ideal scenario would have everything locally mocked resulting in consistent outcome and can easily simulate variety of different solution.